cwendorf/simplePipes/README.md

 ### Overview

 **simplePipes** is a small R package that implements a variety of simple pipe operators.
-It has less error checking than major R packages (like **magrittr** or **dplyr**) but contains more varieties -- both forward and backward versions of basic, dot, tee, wye, exposition, and compound assignment pipes.
+It has less error checking than major R packages (like **magrittr** or **dplyr**) but contains more varieties -- both forward and backward versions of basic, tee, wye, exposition, compound assignment, and dot pipes -- and introduces the concept of passthrough pipes.

 ### Installation